addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

     </div>
 ```

-<i>Final HTML definition result of the Handlebars templating</i>
+<i>Final HTML definition result of the Handlebars templating, basic_page_simple_template and editTodoView.template_partial</i>

-How the template parameters are collected by the <b>BasicView</b> and the HTML definition above will be enhanced by jQuery Mobile will be explained in the next section.
+The next section explains, how the template parameters are collected by the <b>BasicView</b> and the HTML definition is loaded.

 #### DOM management and $.mobile.changePage

-When <b>render</b> is triggered, BasicView will clean up the DOM, by removing the previous page(Line 70).
+When <b>render</b> is triggered, BasicView will clean up the DOM, by removing the previous page in <b>line 70</b>.
 To delete the elements from the DOM, <b>$.remove</b> cannot be used, but <b>$previousEl.detach()</b>.
 <b>Detach</b> does not remove the elements attached events and data.
 This is important, because jQuery Mobile still needs information to e.g.